 Unfortunately, just as drivers started to learn what is power steering and how does it work, manufacturers moved toward upgrading the system.
 After all, as vehicles moved toward the use of full electronic systems, it was vital that the power steering system received an upgrade that blended hydraulic and electric controls.
 Luckily, with the exception of the pump, the hybrid system works largely the same as the hydraulic components.

 The main difference is that the pump utilizes an electric motor for power rather than using a pulley connected to the engine.
 The biggest benefit was that the power steering system could continue to run with the engine off to assist drivers maneuvering a stalled vehicle.
-The development of a hybrid system also paved the way for the creation of a full electric steering system.
+The development of a hybrid system also paved the way for the creation of a fully electric steering system.

 As vehicles moved toward full reliance on sensors to control and monitor various systems, development of a fully electronic power steering system seemed like a natural step forward.
-The electric power assisted steering system continually watches the function of the gear and column to determine if the driver requires assistance.
-If the driver seems in need of help, the system applies torque that turns the wheels a bit more to correct the vehicle's trajectory.
+The electric power-assisted steering system continually watches the function of the gear and column to determine if the driver requires assistance.
+If the driver seems in need of help, the system applies a torque that turns the wheels a bit more to correct the vehicle’s trajectory.

 On many vehicles, drivers can adjust the amount of input provided by the system by activating a button on the dash.
-Although the fully electronic system has a number of fail safes built into the software, it retains a mechanical backup system as well.
+Although the fully electronic system has a number of fail-safes built into the software, it retains a mechanical backup system as well.
 The mechanical system can activate if the car suddenly loses all power or if any of the control components fail.

 The Future of Power Steering Technology